Modernizing Delivery Requirements Under the Federal Securities Laws (SIFMA and SIFMA AMG)

 Our companion letter addresses the hedge fund and private equity fund portions of Section 619.
 In contrast to the proprietary trading provisions, the provisions relating to hedge funds and private equity funds do not generally suffer from excessive vagueness.
 Instead of lacking specificity, the key definitions in this portion of Section 619 are generally overbroad.

-SIFMA provided comments to the U.S. Securities and Exchange Commission (SEC) on why the SEC should reject requests to make…
+SIFMA and SIFMA AMG provided comments to the U.S. Securities and Exchange Commission (SEC) requesting that the SEC take necessary steps…